jellebouwman/wise-transaction-wizard/README.md

 - Add multi balance support
 - Add email support?
 Maybe a separate package.
+- Add multi format support
+- Allow to choose whether or not you want transaction fees separate
+- Choose Language
+- Add a `WISE Stamp of Approval`! 💮
 - Add a README (sort of done, right?)